jovanniochoa/MachineLearning/README.md

 # MachineLearning
-This is a sample program
+This is part of documentation for a course.

-## Program 1
+## Portfolio

-This program does something but I'm not sure what you can see the code [the code](program1.py) and a [descriptive document here](sampledoc.pdf)
+This is the portfolio for Machine Learning [here](Portfolio - Machine Learning.pdf)